2025-26 Ski Season Progress Report

 |

-Canadian Rockies and Interior B.C.: As in the Northwest lower elevations got a lot of rain through mid-December, but this region is in
+Canadian Rockies and Interior B.C.: As in the Northwest lower elevations got a lot of rain through mid-December, but this region was

-by far the best shape for the holidays.
-The Banff areas are high and cold enough to have received all snow, while Panorama and Kicking Horse avoided
+in by far the best shape for the holidays.
+The Banff areas are high and cold enough to have received all snow, while Panorama and Kicking

 |